This statement is often said to discourage bad behaviour:

 I'd say empathy has everything to do with product management.
 In fact, empathy is product management.

 Empathy is less moral value and more muscle.
 With enough focus and repetition, you can teach yourself to be more mindful and empathetic.
-Listening more, indulging in design empathy exercises, prioritizing PMF, actively prototyping, defining personas, and creating empathy KPIs are some of the ways you can get started.
+Listening more, indulging in design empathy exercises, prioritising PMF, actively prototyping, defining personas, and creating empathy KPIs are some of the ways you can get started.

 One of the biggest problems plaguing product teams is working on solving the wrong problems.
 And without empathy, you will almost always end up missing out on insights about the best problem to solve, and/or the right audience to solve that problem for.